Zanana-med/Born2BeRoot/README.md

 Firewall is a security system control the incoming and outgoing network traffic, which is the data packets sent between devices over a network.
 Including various types of communications, such as web browsing, file transfers, SSH connection, etc. These packets are directed to a specific **ports** on your machine.
 The firewall allow or block traffics based on ports, IP addresses or also the protocols.

+# > UFW

+**UFW** stand for Uncomplicated Firewall.
+UFW is a simplified front-end for managing firewall rules in Linux systems.
+By default, it denies  all the incoming connections unless the allowed ports.

 # > Password policy

 **Let's begin the configuration by those three requirements :**